|

 Brahmin:

-It is the first full biography of Lodge
+It was the first full biography of Lodge

 – whose public career spanned from the 1930s to